SAP-samples/abap-cheat-sheets/02_Structures.md

 **Inserting a single row into a database table from a structure** using  ABAP SQL statements with [`INSERT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapinsert_dbtab.htm).
 The following statements can be considered as alternatives.
 The third statement shows that instead of inserting a row from an existing structure, you can create and fill a structure directly.
 Note that you should avoid inserting a row with a particular key into the database table if a row with the same key already exists.
+Note that with this and the followig syntax, various options/expressions are possible.
 ``` abap
 INSERT INTO dbtab VALUES @struc.